 Additional crucial health benefits of magnesium include protein synthesis, relief from bronchospasm (constricted airways) in the lungs, and improvement of parathyroid function.
 It boosts the bio-availability of vitamin B6 and cholesterol, improves muscle functioning, and prevents osteoporosis, insomnia, constipation, heart attacks, hypertension, constipation, migraines, kidney stones, and gallstones.

 Try: Nuts (almonds), whole grains, wheat germ, fish, and green leafy vegetables

-Water cleanses you, hydrates you, clears your skin and keeps your mind focused.
+Water cleanses, hydrates you, clears your skin and keeps your mind focused.
 Exercise depletes your body’s water supply along with minerals and electrolytes.

 Try: Teas and water infused with lemon or vitamin fizzes such as Emergen-C

-5. Hydration 10-12 glasses of water a day.
-Minimum one 8oz glass in the morning and one at night.
-Reduce your sugary drinks, colas, energy/ sports drinks to 1 time a day or not at all if you can.
+- Hydration 10-12 glasses of water a day.
+Minimum one 8 oz glass in the morning and one at night.
+Reduce your sugary drinks, colas, energy/sports drinks to 1 per day or not at all if you can.

-In our fast-paced, one-miracle-pill-solves-all-world we often neglect to see the ramifications of such near-sighted approaches.
-The solution to getting healthy, strong and energized is not without effort, but they are simple and without costly health care fixes.
+In our fast-paced, one-miracle-pill-solves-all-world we often neglect to see the ramifications of near-sighted approaches.
+Hopefully, these simple solutions for getting healthy, strong, and energized without costly healthcare fixes help you get riding forward to a successful new you!